wayfareio/wayfare.io/startups.markdown

 programs:
 - title: "[Pilot](/startups/pilot-program)"
   url: "/startups/pilot-program"
-  banner: 'blurb →'
+  banner: 'Build your idea →'
   icon: airplane-departure
-  description: An online monthly subscription based program that provides guidance and support to take purposeful action on your meaningful idea.
+  description: An online monthly subscription program that provides guidance and support to begin taking purposeful action on your meaningful idea.
-  who: 'People who have observed a need, have an idea to solve it, and want to develop a plan for how to solve it in manageable, actionable steps.'
+  who: 'People who have observed a need, have an idea to solve it, and want to develop a plan for action.'
-  stage: 'Minimum Viable Product, Program or Service'
+  stage: 'From Idea to Minimum Viable Product (MVP)'
 - title: "[Launch](/startups/launch-program)"
   url: "/startups/launch-program"
-  banner: 'blurb →'
+  banner: 'Develop your business model →'
   icon: rocket
-  description: A hyper-local 20-week intensive where you explore key startup principles and insights as you directly apply them to your product, program or service amongst a cohort of other like-minded founders.
+  description: A weekly in-person program where you apply key startup principles to build a comprehensive business model around your product, service, or program with a community of like-minded founders.
-  who: 'Founders who have an existing product or service and want to develop a comprehensive business model to build a foundation for their organization.'
+  who: 'Founders who are ready to develop a comprehensive business model around their product.'
-  stage: 'Minimum Viable Product, Program or Service → Comprehensive Business Model'
+  stage: 'From Minimum Viable Product (MVP) to Comprehensive Business Model'
 - title: "[Growth](https://wayfare.typeform.com/to/dFUr0x)"
   url: https://wayfare.typeform.com/to/dFUr0x
-  banner: 'blurb →'
+  banner: 'Grow your organization →'
   icon: plant
-  description: 'A cohort-based program that provides the support, direction and resources to navigate the emotional and practical complexities of growing, scaling and hiring as you expand your organization reach of your .'
+  description: 'A cohort with other founders that provides the support and direction to navigate the practical and emotional complexities of growing, scaling, and hiring as you expand your organization.'
-  who: 'Founders seeking to grow their organization and team.'
+  who: 'Founders who have launched their organizations and are ready to scale their products and grow their teams.'
-  stage: 'Comprehensive Business Model → Minimum Viable Organization'
+  stage: 'From Comprehensive Business Model to Minimum Viable Organization (MVO)'
 - title: "[Impact](https://wayfare.typeform.com/to/f29ZAn)"
   url: https://wayfare.typeform.com/to/f29ZAn
-  banner: 'blurb →'
+  banner: 'Impact the world →'
   icon: trees
   description: |-
-    A cohort-based program designed to support and challenge leaders to sustain and multiply their impact through critical team support and integrated personal leadership and organizational development.
+    A cohort with other top leaders designed to support, challenge, and sustain you to multiply your impact through integrated personal leadership and organizational development.
-  who: 'Founders, Executive Directors & C-level officers (CEO, COO, CFO, etc)'
+  who: 'Top Leaders (e.g. Founders, Executive Directors, CEOs, General Managers, etc.)'
   stage: |-
-    Minimum Viable Organization → Sustainability and Multiplication
+    From MVO to Sustained and Multiplied Impact

     **Sponsored by [SimplyWin](http://simplywin.com)**
 gallery:
   images:
+  - "/assets/images/gallery-05.jpg"
   - "/assets/images/gallery-01.jpg"
   - "/assets/images/gallery-02.jpg"
+  - "/assets/images/gallery-04.jpg"
   - "/assets/images/gallery-03.jpg"
-  - "/assets/images/gallery-04.jpg"
-  - "/assets/images/gallery-05.jpg"
   - "/assets/images/gallery-06.jpg"
-  - "/assets/images/gallery-07.jpg"
 layout: custom/startups
 ---